Evolution of orbital phases with particle size in nanoscale stoichiometric LaMnO3

 Even, much finer particles (average size $\sim$8-12 nm $\ll$ d$_C$), which do not depict any signature of transition within 300-800 K, and, therefore, could be in the orbital disordered state within this temperature regime, did not depict metal-insulator transition or ferromagnetism.
-One of the reasons could be that the orbital disordered state in pure LaMnO$_3$ has not been reported to depict metallic resistivity or good ferromagnetic behavior \cite{Zhou}.
-In the light of the observation made here, it will be interesting to find out the fundamental length scale or domain size of the orbital order in pure LaMnO$_3$.
-It is also interesting to note that the symmetry of the crystallographic structure does not change at d$_C$ even though the orthorhombic distortion decreases.
-There appears to be a correlation between the decrease in orthorhombic distortion and T$_{JT}$ with the decrease in particle size (Fig. 7).
-This observation shows that the stability of the orbital order phase is nanoscale LaMnO$_3$ is related to the symmetry of the underlying crystallographic phase in some way.
+One of the reasons could be that the orbital disordered state in bulk LaMnO$_3$ too, does not depict good metallic or ferromagnetic behavior \cite{Zhou}.
+Even the pressure driven melting of Jahn-Teller order also does not yield a good metallic or ferromagnetic phase \cite{Loa}$^,$\cite{Zhou-2}.
+Instead, the magnetic phase could possibly be more akin to what has been observed in the case of LaMn$_{0.5}$Ga$_{0.5}$O$_3$ system \cite{Zhou-3} where breakdown of long-range orbital order has shown to have given rise to spin glass phase.
+A detailed study of the magnetic structure for $\sim$10-20 nm particles of LaMnO$_3$, where long-range orbital order appears to have become metastable or have broken down, will be carried out in near future.